-For external photometric calibration, the VVV Survey in principle does not need to be supported by standard field observations outside the survey, except during the $ZYJHK_s$ campaign in year 1 for which standard stars will be observed at the beginning, middle and end of the nights.
-According to the VVV observing strategy only one filter $(K_s)$ per single night will be used during the variability campaigns.
+For external photometric calibration, the VVV Survey in principle does not need to be supported by standard field observations outside the survey, except during the $ZYJHK_s$ campaign in year 1 for which standard observatory calibration will be used.
+According to the VVV observing strategy only one filter (K_s) per single night will be used during the variability campaigns.